ads-mirrors/javascript-opensign-opensignlabs/docs/docs/self-host/docker/run-locally.md

 set HOST_URL=https://opensign.yourdomain.com && curl -O https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/docker-compose.yml && curl -O https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/Caddyfile && curl -O https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/.env.local_dev && rename .env.local_dev .env.prod && docker compose up --force-recreate
 ```

-Copy the command above, paste it into the terminal, and press Enter to pull and start the containers automatically.

-Make sure to replace the host URL with your subdomain where OpenSign will be accessible.

-You will also need to point the subdomain to the server executing these commands by adding the correct A record to your DNS settings.

-> ⚠️ **WARNING:** MAKE SURE THAT PORT **27017** IS NOT EXPOSED TO THE INTERNET, AS THE DEFAULT CONFIGURATION DOES NOT ENABLE MONGODB AUTHENTICATION.

 ### Running locally
 If instead want to run locally try out below commands.